athirazizi/RayTracing/README.md

 Now we have our $a$ coefficient.

-$b$ is actually also a dot product, because we are multiplying each component of the ray origin and each component of the ray direction and adding them up:
+Variable `b` is actually also a dot product, because we are multiplying each component of the ray origin and each component of the ray direction and adding them up:

 ```cpp
 float b = 2.0f * glm::dot(rayOrigin, rayDirection);
 ```

-Similarly, $c$ is a dot product of the ray origin and itself, minus the radius squared:
+Similarly, variable `c` is a dot product of the ray origin and itself, minus the radius squared:

 ```cpp
 float c = glm::dot(rayOrigin, rayOrigin) - radius * radius;